Blog>Sleep Advice> What Temperature Should a Baby’s Room Be?

 How to Keep Your Baby’s Room at the Right Temperature

 Now that you know the importance of keeping a room at the ideal temperature for a baby to sleep, how can you ensure that it’s maintained within the recommended range?
+There are several ways to keep a room cool, from blackout shades to keeping an eye on the thermostat.
 Below, we’ve listed a few simple ways to keep your baby’s room at the right temperature all year long:

-• Monitor your thermostat: To reduce the likelihood of a heartbreaking tragedy occurring, consider keeping a close eye on your thermostat.
-This way, you monitor the current temperature and make the necessary adjustments whenever it falls out of range.
+• Monitor your thermostat: To reduce the likelihood of a heartbreaking tragedy like SIDS from occurring, consider keeping a close eye on your thermostat.
+This way, you can monitor the current temperature and make the necessary adjustments whenever it falls out of range.
 If you don’t have a thermostat in your home, you can use a portable one to determine the temperature of the room.

-• Change the direction of your ceiling fan: Depending on the season, you can change the direction of the ceiling fan to fit your needs.
+• Change the direction of your ceiling fan: Depending on the season, you can change the direction of the ceiling fan to fit your baby’s needs and prevent night sweats.
 For instance, in the summer, you can set the rotation counterclockwise to push cool air down and deliver a breeze.
 In the winter, allow the fan to spin clockwise to distribute the hot air emitted from the heater through the room.

-• Block out the sun: During the day, the sun’s rays can enter through your windows and warm up your room.
+• Block out the sun: During the day, the sun’s rays can enter through your windows and warm up the room.
 You can prevent this by using window shades and even blackout curtains.

 • Check the insulation: A poorly insulated home can lead to the cold and hot air of your home escaping into the outside world.
 Proper insulation allows you to sustain an appropriate temperature much easier.